digitalbear/lfcs/1_linux_essentials.md

 Reboot server.
 This will show an extra option (the latest kernel) at boot time and will use this as default.
 Login as "tux"

-Within the graphical emulator open terminal then as super user add VBox guest additions
+Within the graphical emulator open terminal then as super user add VBox guest additions (from Device menu select "Install Guest Additions CD image" - this will make image available but will need to be run as root)
 ```sh
 su -
 mount # to view devices